 CSR procurement

-Approach to CSR Procurement
+CSR Procurement Strategy

 Management of Chemical Substances with Business Partners

-TAMRON develops products in line with the policy of not using harmful chemical substances in its materials.
-We also ask our business partners to perform management based on the standards of our own environmental quality assurance system through the chemSHERPA(*1) scheme.
+TAMRON is working to create products in accordance with its policy of using no hazardous chemicals as product materials.
+We also ask our suppliers to manage hazardous chemicals based on the standards of our own environmental quality assurance system through our chemSHERPA* scheme for sharing information about the chemical substances contained in products.

 TAMRON has adopted a policy of non-use of conflict-affected minerals as raw materials to fulfill its social responsibility in its procurement practices.